The Difference Between Emotional & Rational Branding

 Approach

-Put simply, emotional branding strategies appeal to the consumer's emotions, while rational branding strategies focus more closely on the benefits of and reasons why a consumer would want to purchase the product.
-As such, the approach in each respective method is very different.
-Common emotional approaches include emphasizing a personal story that relates to the product, for example, user testimony.
+Emotional branding strategies appeal to the consumer's emotions; consumers process rational branding strategies on a cognitive level.
+An emotional strategy may make a consumer want to buy something simply because they like the look of it, while a rational strategy uses features and benefits as evidence that the product is worth buying.
+As such, the approach in each method is very different.
+Common emotional approaches include emphasizing a personal story that relates to the product, such as user testimony.
 Common rational approaches include showing the product being used, rather than discussed.

 Context